hsz-devops/ansible-docker-host-utils/README.md

 # ansible-docker-host-utils

-# set of ansible roles that are usefull to manage docker-host machines
+Ansible roles that are usefull to manage docker-host machines